School buildings

 In December 1944 students at Maine Township High School (now Maine East High School) combined forces with their teachers, school administrators and community members to sell war bonds.
 The drive succeeded in raising $551,000.
 As a result of their efforts, the students were invited to a dedication ceremony at the local Douglas Aircraft plant, where C54 Skymaster cargo planes were built for the war.
 The students named one of the planes the “Maine Flyer” and came up with the motto, “Faster and Higher, That’s Maine’s Flyer.”
 The nickname/mascot “Flyers” for Frost Academy was selected to honor the contributions made.

-In April 2020 at the start of the global pandemic, Superintendent Dr. Ken Wallace spearheaded an effort that raised more than $115,000 that was donated to families in need of food, household goods and other necessities.
+In April 2020 at the start of the global pandemic, the district raised more than $115,000 that was donated to families in need of food, household goods and other necessities.
 The funds were donated by faculty, staff, administrators, parents, community members and student groups.